 Saturday May 26: Museum Island II

 Returning to Museum Island today we visit what is perhaps Berlin’s most renowned institution, the Pergamon Museum.
 The museum houses Near Eastern antiquities and Islamic art, much of which was collected by the German Kaisers from their close contact with countries such as Turkey, Iraq and Iran in the early 20th century.
-Rather than fragments, the Kaisers collected and transported entire structures, such as the Market Gate from Miletus (c.120AD), the ‘Lion Gate’ from Babylon (6th century BC) and the vast altar from the Temple of Zeus at Pergamon (170BC) a masterpiece of Hellenistic Art.
 After a break for lunch we take a walking tour of the Hackesche Höfe, a series of interconnected courtyards bustling with restaurants, boutiques and galleries.
 In the late afternoon we travel to Leipzig.
 Dinner in a local restaurant and overnight Leipzig (B, D)

 Sunday May 27: Leipzig

 This morning we take a guided walking tour of Leipzig, followed by a visit to the Museum of Fine Arts.
 The original museum building was destroyed in an air raid in 1943, though many of the paintings had been saved.
 A new home for the collection, a contemporary building, opened in 2004, 61 years to the day after the original museum was destroyed.
 The afternoon is free, but we recommend you stop in at the Grassi Museum, an excellent decorative arts museum, founded in the late 19th century and with an impressive collection charting over 2,500 years of the decorative arts.
-This evening we attend a performance at the Leipzig opera house, built in the East German period.
 Overnight Leipzig (B)

 Monday May 28: Dresden via Meissen

 This morning we visit the enormous ‘Monument to the Battle of the Nations’ – Europe’s largest memorial, on the outskirts of Leipzig.
 The monument marks the site of the 1813 defeat of Napoleon by a coalition of German forces.
-We then travel to Meissen for a stroll and break for lunch.
-Meissen lies on the banks of the Elbe not far from Dresden.
-This pretty medieval town became famous in the 18th century for its porcelain manufacture for the Saxon rulers of Dresden.
-After checking in to our Dresden hotel, we take a walking tour of the centre of this city known as ‘Florence on the Elbe’.
+We then travel to Meissen, on the banks of the Elbe not far from Dresden, for a stroll and lunch at a local restaurant.
+We arrive in Dresden in the early afternoon and take a walking tour of the centre of this city known as ‘Florence on the Elbe’.
 We visit the Frauenkirche, a massive baroque church destroyed in World War II, lovingly restored and reopened in 2005.
-This evening we dine in our hotel.
-Overnight Dresden (B, D)
+This evening we attend a concert by celebrated American mezzo-soprano Joyce DiDonato and the Italian Baroque ensemble Il Pomo D’Oro, performing their new program ‘In War & Peace’ at Dresden’s beautiful Kulturpalast.
+Overnight Dresden (B, L)

 Tuesday May 29: Dresden